nuxeh/url-bot-rs/README.md

     cargo install url-bot-rs

-To get started quickly with a working configuration, run `url-bot-rs` with no parameters, and edit the file located at `$HOME/.config/url-bot-rs/config.toml`.
+To get started quickly with a working configuration, run `url-bot-rs` with no parameters, and edit the file located at:

+* Linux: `~/.config/url-bot-rs/config.toml`.
+* OSX: `~/Library/Preferences/org.url-bot-rs/config.toml`

 ## Build